What’s in a sender name? Plenty!

 Getting the sender name right is more important than ever:

 - It’s more prominent in mobile email clients.
-In the iPhone’s native email client, for example, the sender name is boldfaced on the first line while the subject line follows on the second line.
+In the iPhone’s native email client, for example, the from name is boldfaced on the first line while the subject line follows on the second line.

 - Research into email users’ habits shows more than half use the sender name first when deciding whether to open an email and will delete messages from senders they don’t recognize.

-Two sender name mistakes to avoid:
+Two mistakes to avoid:

 - Using a person’s name: Unless you really are Martha Stewart or Bill Gates, don’t assume your recipients will immediately recognize a personal name, especially without the company or brand name as an explainer.
 Also, you’ll have to change it (and potentially lose inbox recognition) when that employee leaves.